abondar24/CrackingInterview/README.md

 - deleteDuplicates - remove duplicates from linked list
 - deleteVal - delete element from value
 - reverseList - reverse linked list
+- appendToTail - append a new node to the end of list
+- findNode - find node by data

 ## Multithread